Startup Incubation Success Stories

-Thanks to our programs she was inspired to expand upon her passion for creating soothing skincare products – handmaking products for her mother who was battling cancer at the time and couldn’t tolerate certain soaps or fragrances.
+Thanks to our programs she was inspired to expand upon her passion and ended up creating a business selling handcrafted soothing skincare products that she had originally formulated for mother who was battling cancer at the time and couldn’t tolerate certain soaps or fragrances.

 PIN UP BOOT CAMP

-They applied for an Incubation Grant and were awarded a grant to help them self-publish this book.
-The HBICHQ Incubation program helped them build their personal brands and create a community around the principles of their book, including a Launch program and engagement strategies.
-Now their readers have a platform to connect and support each other during the Boot Camp.
+They applied for an incubation grant and were awarded a grant to help them self-publish their book.
+The HBICHQ incubation program helped them build their personal brands and create a community around the principles of their book, including a launch program and engagement strategies.
+Now their readers have a platform to connect and support each other during their boot camp workshops.

 This HBIC has a love of cooking and wanted start a food business but she didn’t know where to begin.
 She attended a Circle Challenge about creative business creation, and then she got to work.
 At first she wasn’t sure exactly which direction she wanted to go and was overwhelmed with the choices; since she had never created a business before she was lacking confidence and know-how.
 After the Circle, she had a brand new business plan in hand.
 That’s when she realized her dream could become a reality.

-This HBIC has a thriving and successful experiential marketing company that she created with her business partner.
+She has an established experiential marketing company that she created with her business partner.
 Together they produced marketing tour for the likes of Jimmy Buffet’s Margaritaville products, Starbucks VIA, Cartoon Network, and more.

-After applying for the Incubator Grant with the business plan for her new company she was awarded Incubation training to help get her media startup well underway.
+After applying for the incubator grant with her new plan for business expansion she was awarded incubation training to help get her startup well underway.

-During the Incubation training she was guided through the strategic partnership process and has now successfully aligned her new media production startup with a social media website that caters specifically to her market of special events producers, brand ambassadors, fabricators, and event designers.
-Due to this pivot she was able to provide for herself and her employees.
+During the incubation training she was guided through the basics of hiring and payroll to allow her business to hire special-events producers, brand ambassadors, fabricators, and event designers.
+Due to this pivot she was able to provide for herself and for her employees.

 HON Studios was created by a group of three women who are members of the HBICHQ community.
-After participating in the Women’s Mentorship Certification together they decided to combine their hustles and create a business they each could run while taking care of their families.
+After participating in a Circle Challenge in the same learning cohort, they decided to combine their hustles and create a business they each could run while taking care of their individual families.